Orckestra/orc-shared/docs/components.md

 - `Content`: A React component.
 This will render the leaf nodes of the tree.
 Default: a null component.
 - `getNode`: A function which takes a node id, and returns a data object for the node containing at least the node id, and the ids of any children.
 If no object is returned, the node will not be rendered.
 Default: Returns null.
+- `name`: A name to indicate the view state to use.
 - `rootId`: An id identifying the root node of the tree.
-- `nodeState`: An object containing ids of open nodes.
-- `updateNodeState`: A function to update the `nodeState` with, takes the modified `nodeState`.
-Default: No-op.
 - `openAll`: If truthy all nodes are rendered as open, regardless of `nodeState`.

-Renders a tree view, with opening and closing nodes.
-The data for a given node, as well as any extra props given to the Treeview, will be passed on to any rendered `Content` elements as props.
+Renders a tree view, with opening and closing nodes and visual indication of the tree's structure.
+The data for a given node, as well as any extra props (beyond the ones listed above) given to the Treeview, will be passed on to any rendered `Content` elements as props.
 This means that an onClick handler on `Treeview` will be given to all its `Content` elements, for instance.

+`<Content />` must render to exactly 40 pixels height, as otherwise the indicator lines for the tree structure will look wrong.
+(This limitation will hopefully be removed in future.)